-WithinIn the frameworkcontext of the environmental impact reporting, disclosure of environmental impact reports on intended plans, programmes and projects is governed by assessment, Title IV of the DABM.
-For the provides generic EIR plan procedures that also contain detailed rules on disclosure.
-As such, for the generic plan EIR procedure, this disclosure is linked to the possibility for the public concerned to participate participation is provided on the notification in the EIR which, among other things, the intentions of the intended plan or programme and the approach mentioned to preparing the plan EIR are presented.
-Further in the notice. procedure, a public participation procedure is also envisaged on the draft EIR plan.
+In the context of environmental impact assessment, Title IV of DABM provides generic procedures that also contain detailed rules on disclosure.
+As such, for the generic plan EIR procedure, the possibility for public participation is provided on the notification in which, among other things, the intentions of the intended plan or programme and the approach to preparing the plan EIR are presented.
+Further in the procedure, a public participation procedure is also envisaged on the draft EIR plan.